lab1092/blender-manual_ja/manual/composite_nodes/introduction.rst

 To process your image, you use nodes to import the image into Blender, change it, optionally merge it with other images, and finally save it.

-The example to the right shows the simplest noodle;
+The example to the right shows the simplest node setup;
-an input node threads the camera view to an output node so it can be saved.
+an input node links the camera view to an output node so it can be saved.

 FIXME(Template Unsupported: Doc:2.6/Reference/Nodes/Concepts;